 Mt.
-Zion Rosenwald School is listed in the National Register, which says the following:
+Zion Rosenwald School is listed in the National Register:

 Mt.
 Zion Rosenwald School was built in 1925 as a rural black school.
 It was significant for its role in the general development of public education for blacks in the state from 1895 to 1954 and also for its role in one of America’s largest non-residential experiments in standardized architecture intended to provide “separate but equal” facilities for white and black school children.
 The school also acts as a reminder of Julius Rosenwald Fund’s commitment to the improvement of black education and racial cooperation in the south in the early twentieth century.
 Construction of the project was funded in part by the Julius Rosenwald Fund, which helped build more than 5,300 black school buildings across the south from 1917-1932.
 To receive money from the Fund, the local black community and local white community both had to contribute.